 Explore Hermetic Amsterdam

 The proximity of a library of Hermetic Philosophy, the creation of Amsterdam businessman Joost Ritman, who decided to make his collection available to the public in 1984, was one of the reasons why a special chair of Hermetic Philosophy was established at the University of Amsterdam.
 The Bibliotheca Philosophica Hermetica (BPH) and the Centre for the History of Hermetic Philosophy have been collaborating closely since 2012, when their partnership was formally sealed, resulting in a number of collaborative enterprises, notably the Infinite Fire Webinar series hosted by the BPH’s website.
 The presence of a Hermetic library and a Hermetic Chair make Amsterdam a unique city to pursue the study of Hermetic philosophy and related currents and makes the city stand out as the ‘Hermetic capital of the world’.
-When the BPH will move to its new premises on 123, Keizersgracht, to the renowned canal mansion “The House with the Heads”, there will be the opportunity to study the Hermetic tradition in the original home of 17th-century patrons of heretic and Hermetic thinkers.
+The BPH has moved to its new premises on 123, Keizersgracht, to the renowned canal mansion “The House with the Heads”.
+It offers the opportunity to study the Hermetic tradition in the original home of 17th-century patrons of heretic and Hermetic thinkers.

 Bibliotheca Philosophica Hermetica (Ritman Library)